-For $d = 1$, our construction is based on two components.
-The first is a \emph{symmetric} bi-Lipschitz function.
+We first focus on the case $d=1$.
+We begin the construction with a \emph{symmetric} bi-Lipschitz function.
 That is, a symmetric function which is bi-Lipschitz with respect to the metric obtained by quotienting over the group $S_n$ of all permutations, namely

-As shown in \cite{amir}, commonly used symmetric models based on summation, as suggested in Deepsets \cite{zaheer2017deep}, are not bi-Lipschitz.
-In contrast, following \cite{balan2022,davidson2024h} we choose the symmetric function $\sort:\RR^n \to \RR^n $ that maps each vector $x$ to the unique vector $\hat x=\sort(x) $ satisfying that $\hat x_i \leq \hat x_{i+1} $ for all $i=1,\ldots,n-1$.\footnote{The idea of sorting has also been used in the anti-symmetric construction in \cite{hutter2020representing} in one dimension.} We note that while $\hat x$ is uniquely defined, the permutation taking $x$ to $\hat x$ is not uniquely defined if $x$ is in the set
+As shown in \cite{amir}, commonly used symmetric models based on summation, as suggested in DeepSets \cite{zaheer2017deep}, are not bi-Lipschitz.
+In contrast, following \cite{balan2022,davidson2024h} we choose the symmetric function $\sort:\RR^n \to \RR^n $ that maps each vector $x$ to the unique vector $\hat{x}=\sort(x) $ satisfying that $\hat x_i \leq \hat x_{i+1} $ for all $i=1,\ldots,n-1$.\footnote{The idea of sorting has also been used in the antisymmetric construction in \cite{hutter2020representing} in one dimension.} The $\sort$ function is continuous and piecewise linear.
+It is not only bi-Lipschitz, but it is also an \emph{isometry}, namely